 White Knight Crystal Clear Acrylic Clear Gloss (we found it for $12.90 from Bunnings)

-Dulux Duramax Gloss Clear Coat (we found it for $11.25 from Bunnings)
+Dulux Duramax Gloss Clear Coat (we found it for $11.25 from Bunnings) - I’ve made a mistake, how do I fix it?

 You’ve got some options depending on the mistake, if its early in the art work and you want to start over, simply wipe the paint off using the same kerosene or acetone you used to remove your wax.
-If it’s a small mistake, you can either wait for the paint to dry completely and paint over the top, or you can use some fine sand paper to sand down the paint and then paint over it to avoid an uneven build up of paint.
+If it’s a small mistake, you can either wait for the paint to dry completely and paint over the top, or you can use some fine sand paper to sand down the paint and then paint over it to avoid an uneven build up of paint. - I’m finished and want to go surfing, do I just wax over the art?

 Yes!
 The acrylic clear coat you’ve applied not only seals the paint but also protects it from waxing, sun and water damage.
 Wax away and go surf!